-OFFICIAL NOTICE 2022 ANNUAL GENERAL MEETING

-Sunday, November 20, 2022
+OFFICIAL NOTICE 2022 ANNUAL GENERAL MEETING Sunday, November 20, 2022 10:00 a.m.

-10:00 a.m.

-In person and Online

-In person at Sheraton Vancouver Wall Centre 1000 Burrard Street, Vancouver, BC Online via Zoom (link to follow)

-Join us on November 20, 2022 for CHF BC's virtual Annual General Meeting (AGM).
+In person and Online In person at Sheraton Vancouver Wall Centre 1000 Burrard Street, Vancouver, BC Online via Zoom (link to follow) Join us on November 20, 2022 for CHF BC's virtual Annual General Meeting (AGM).
 The business of the AGM will include a report from the Board of Directors, receipt of the audited financial statements, appointment of the auditor and the election of directors.
 Each CHF BC member may be represented by one voting delegate.
 Each member may also appoint an alternate delegate.
 We encourage members who are not their co-op's delegate to register as observers.
 Get all the meeting information and register online at chf.bc.ca/events.

-2022 ANNUAL GENERAL MEETING

-NOTICE OF SPECIAL RESOLUTION

-Financial Oversight and Risk Management

-SPECIAL RESOLUTION

-WE RESOLVE:

-THAT Article 7 (Finance Committee) of CHF BC's Rules be and is hereby repealed;

-AND THAT the board be directed to submit the special resolution as adopted to the Registrar of Companies for approval and filing.
+2022 ANNUAL GENERAL MEETING NOTICE OF SPECIAL RESOLUTION Financial Oversight and Risk Management SPECIAL RESOLUTION WE RESOLVE: THAT Article 7 (Finance Committee) of CHF BC's Rules be and is hereby repealed; AND THAT the board be directed to submit the special resolution as adopted to the Registrar of Companies for approval and filing.
 The full text of Article 7 appears below:

-ARTICLE 7 - FINANCE COMMITTEE

-7.01 Composition

-The Finance Committee consists of the Treasurer, any other Directors appointed by the Board, and two persons elected by the Members at the Annual Meeting.
+ARTICLE 7 - FINANCE COMMITTEE 7.01 Composition The Finance Committee consists of the Treasurer, any other Directors appointed by the Board, and two persons elected by the Members at the Annual Meeting.
 All of the Rules concerning the qualification, appointment and election of Directors apply, with necessary changes, to the Finance Committee.

-7.02 Terms of Reference

-The Finance Committee advises the Board on the annual budget, audited financial statements and general financial condition of the Federation.
+7.02 Terms of Reference The Finance Committee advises the Board on the annual budget, audited financial statements and general financial condition of the Federation.
 More background information on the special resolution will be included in the Delegate Handbook to be circulated before the November 20 Annual General Meeting.
 This information will include a summary of the board's efforts to provide effective financial oversight and risk management for CHF BC and its group of social enterprises.

-A STRONGER PLACE FOR COMMUNITY

 Annual General Meeting

 Sunday, November 20, 2022

 Sheraton Wall Centre, Vancouver, BC and Online

 AGENDA

 9:00 a.m.
-Sign-in begins: M SK20
+Sign-in begins:

-on Zoom for online participantsonsite for in-person participants
+- on Zoom for online participants

+- onsite for in-person participants

 Member Networking

 10:00 a.m.
 Business Meeting

-Call to order and welcome Territorial acknowledgement Explanation of meeting procedures Approval of agenda Approval of SAGM minutes (May 15, 2022) Business arising from the minutes Keynote: Hogan's Alley Society Report from the board of directors CHF Canada report Report from the treasurer Auditor's report and 2021 audited financial statements Appointment of auditor Special Resolution: Financial Oversight and Risk Management Report from nominating committee Scan to access Zoom
+Call to order and welcome Territorial acknowledgement Explanation of meeting procedures

+Approval of agenda

+Approval of SAGM minutes (May 15, 2022)

+Business arising from the minutes Keynote: Hogan's Alley Society Report from the board of directors

+CHF Canada report

+Report from the treasurer

+Auditor's report and 2021 audited financial statements

+Appointment of auditor

+Special Resolution: Financial Oversight and Risk Management

+Report from nominating committee

 12 noon LUNCH

-(Lunch includes a delicious meal, networking, prize draws, and ackn of CHF BC's 40 th anniversary) owledgement
+(Lunch includes a delicious meal, networking, prize draws, and acknowledgement

+of CHF BC's 40th anniversary)

 1:00 p.m.
-Election of directors Acknowledgement of retiring directors Other business Announcements
+Election of directors

+Acknowledgement of retiring directors

+Other business

+Announcements

 2:30 p.m.
 End of meeting